cideM/solana-nix/README.md

 # Nix Flake For Solana

+**This flake is an experiment that I started out of curiosity.
+I don't use Solana myself.
+If there are better flakes out there please let me know so I can deprecate this repository and link to other solutions!**

 This flake packages up the [solana-cli](https://docs.solana.com/cli/install-solana-cli-tools).
 More specifically, it includes the following binaries:

 - cargo-build-bpf